 If a lender uses a hard search to approve an AIP, it will leave a visible search footprint.
 Too many hard checks in a short space of time can be damaging to your credit score and raise red flags to other lenders accessing your file, which is why you should wait between applications.

 What are the advantages of having a mortgage AIP?You don’t have to get a mortgage agreed in principle, but some lenders do prefer you to have obtained one prior to submitting an application.
 There are also a number of pros to having an AIP:

 - You can confidently go house hunting knowing the money should be there waiting for you.

 - It can be a useful indicator of how much you may be able to borrow, so you can search for properties that fall within your price range.

 - It makes you a more attractive prospective buyer than those who don’t have a mortgage in principle ready.

 - It shows you have comfortable credit and strengthens your position as a buyer.

-- Obtaining a mortgage in principle is not the same as obtaining a mortgage.
-You could still have your application rejected (very unlikely) or the rates changed when the final application is processed.
-The final deal is not set in stone at this stage.
+Obtaining a mortgage in principle is not the same as obtaining a mortgage.
+You could still have your application rejected or the rates changed when the final application is processed.

-- Getting a mortgage in principle will usually involve a hard credit search on your record.
-This is fine for a one-off, but a chain of these in a short space of time could damage your credit and your ability to successful get the mortgage!
+- Getting a mortgage in principle will often involve a hard credit search on your record.
+This is fine for a one-off, but a chain of these in a short space of time could damage your credit and your ability to secure the actual mortgage later on.

 - Deals with your lender could change in the time between agreeing in principle and the final mortgage, meaning you lose out on a deal you were banking on.